What is the NYC Kids RISE Save for College Program?

 - begin kindergarten during the 2022-23 academic year, and

 - are enrolled in a NYC Public School, including participating charter schools.

-Because the program was piloted in School District 30 starting in 2017, every first through fourth-grade student in a pilot school is also eligible.
+Because the program was piloted in School District 30 starting in 2017, every kindergarten through fifth-grade student in a pilot school is eligible.
 Pilot schools include schools within the geographic boundaries of Community School District 30, including the District 75 sites and Charter Schools.
 These schools are listed below: